Commitment unlocks the doors of imagination, allows vision, and gives us the ‘right stuff’ to turn our dreams into reality.

 To commit to something is also about passion.
 It’s about the level of passion you can muster inside of you.
 It’s after all this “passion” that will help you overcome your doubts during difficult moments along your journey.

 However, when it comes to commitment, it’s not only about committing to achieving a goal.
 Commitment is about the little things as it is about the big things.
 You make small commitments every single day of your life.
-For instance, you may commit yourself to developing a new habit; you may commit yourself to completing a task or project; you may commit yourself to learning a new skills; you may commit yourself to keeping a promise, etc. You make these small commitments every single day, however, how many of these commitments do you actually keep?
+For instance, you may commit yourself to developing a new habit, to completing a task or project, to learning a new skill, or to keeping a promise, etc. You make these small commitments every single day, however, how many of these commitments do you actually keep?

 Every time you make a commitment to yourself, you are at that moment making a promise to yourself that you will do something.
 This is of course fantastic.
 It’s fantastic when you follow through on these commitments and achieve your desired outcomes, however, it’s not so helpful when you make a promise that you fail to keep.
 These broken commitments might seem small and kind of insignificant, however each commitment you fail to keep conditions you in limiting ways.